aveen007/LaserWeldMonitor/README.md

 ## Overview

 <overview>
-LaserWeldMonitor is a software project focused on post-processing computer vision outputs, analyzing spectrograms, and processing thermograms.
-It offers tools for converting masks to polygons, spectrogram analysis, thermogram processing, defect prediction, and YOLO object detection model training.
-This project caters to users in need of comprehensive analysis and prediction capabilities in the fields of computer vision, spectrogram analysis, and thermogram processing.
+LaserWeldMonitor is a versatile software project tailored for processing and analyzing various data types like images, spectrograms, and thermograms.
+With tools for conversion, model training, analysis, and visualization, it caters to professionals in computer vision, spectrograms, and thermograms fields, offering a comprehensive solution for data processing tasks.
 </overview>

 ---